rhashimoto/httpcore5-reset-repro/README.md

   * http://localhost:8080/mjpeg
   * https://localhost:8443/mjpeg

-  These URLs should display an infinite sequence of JPEG images, but only the HTTP server succeeds in this.
+  These URLs should display a sequence of JPEG images, but only the HTTP server succeeds in this.
 On the HTTPS server the browser disconnects and the server logs an exception.